liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 use Liferay Sync to access them from your tablet or mobile device.
 And Liferay Sync makes sure you're you can access the latest document versions.

-To demonstrate using these features, we'll walk through how Lunar Resort Recreation Department members collaborate on an important document: the Lunar Resort's upcoming activiters newsletter.
-Representatives from each activity group must contribute content to entice resort guests to sign up for activities.
+To demonstrate using these features, we'll join the Lunar Resort Recreation Department members collaboration on an important document: the Lunar Resort's upcoming activiters newsletter.
+Resort representatives from each activity group must contribute content to entice resort guests to sign up for activities.
 Staff members involved include Chip Shot (golf insructor), Wilma Carwin (lunar rover race instructor), and Tenzing Nepal (lunar sherpa).
 Each of them use different devices and bring their own style and attitude to the collaboration.
 So perhaps you'll be able to relate to their effort.

-Before the leads can start working on the newsletter, the department director (who's associated with the organization's content administrator Role) creates a folder called *Newsletters* in the organization's document library.
-Open your favorite document editor, enter the title "Upcoming Lunar Activities", and save the document giving it the file name `upcoming-activities.docx`.
+Before the group leads can start working on the newsletter, the department director (who's associated with the organization's content administrator Role) creates a folder called *Newsletters* in the organization's document library.
+To follow along with the example, create the *Newsletters* folder in an organization's document library on your site.
+This folder will hold all of the department's newsletters.

+Next, open your favorite document editor, enter the title "Upcoming Lunar Activities", and save the document as `upcoming-activities.docx`.
 Upload the file to the document library and enable the leads to edit the file by associating them with Role that you grant permission to edit the file.
 To enable the activity leads to access the newsletter from the department's private Organization Site, add a Documents and Media app to its home page.
 Then turn on the *Show actions* display option in the app's configuration window.
 Make sure to assign the leads a role with permissions to access the folder.
-The leads can now access the *Newsletters* folder and the initial document from Documents and Media on Recreation Department's private home page.
+From the Documents and Media app on Recreation Department's private home page, the leads can now access the *Newsletters* folder and the initial document.
+The newsletter's next collaborator will be Tenzing Nepal, the resort's veteran lunar sherpa.

-Tenzing Nepal, the resort's veteran lunar sherpa, is as agile online as he is on a mountainside.
-He often edits his documents accross several versions so they read just as he likes them.
+Tenzing is as agile online as he is on a mountainside.
+He often edits his documents across several versions so they read just as he likes them.
 He prefers to check documents out from within the web interface and download them to his computer to work on them.
-Let's follow Tenzing as he produces multiple newsletter versions.
+Let's follow Tenzing as he produces multiple versions of the newsletter.

 ### Creating New File Versions